 After drifting south, perhaps from the Virginia coast or heartland, over several generations, my branch of the Hardins settled on the Georgia-Alabama line in Cherokee County, Alabama, and Floyd County, Georgia just after the Cherokees were expelled.

 There's the tenuous Emma Sansom connection, Emma Samsom being a young Civil War heroine from Gadsden, Alabama.
 "We're somehow kin to her," my mother would say.
 Just a little, it turns out.
 She married Christopher Bullard Johnson, who was the great-grand uncle of my mother.
-Emma moved to Texas with him.
+Emma and Christopher Johnson moved to Texas.

-My ancestors achieved another kind of fame by multiplying their genes exponentially -- by having lots of children.
+My ancestors achieved another kind of fame by multiplying, but having lots of children.
 Until the end of my grandfather's generation -- he had nine children and his wife Minnie died with number 10 -- families of 10 and 12 were the norm for my ancestors.
 The generation born ater 1920 had far smaller families.

-This is a searchable and downloadable GEDCOM with footnotes, residing at Rootsweb.
-A nearly identical tree is at Ancestry.com which unfortunately is not viewable without Ancestry.com membership.
-Hardin YDNA results and matching Hardin relative information is maintained at hhhdna.com, maintained by relative William Clark Hardin of Mount Holly, North Carolina.
-For another source of DNA matches look up Hardin or Harden or any surname of interest at Ysearch.org.
+This is a searchable and downloadable GEDCOM with footnotes, but note: No living people are listed.
+This is the tree that resided at rootsweb worldconnect until its demise.
+A differently-formatted tree is at Ancestry.com.
+Hardin YDNA results and matching Hardin relative information is maintained at hhhdna.com, maintained by relative William Clark Hardin of North Carolina.
+For another source of DNA matches look up Hardin or Harden or any surname of interest at Ysearch.org or at FamilyTreeDNA.com

 Please read the notes and sources in my GEDCOM and the narratives here to determine what is proven and what is supposed.
 Some people and companies harvest any material that looks like a tree.
 The tree, accurate or not, becomes indisputable once it enters the collective.
 That is unfortunate, because I put on the Web trees I am working on.
 I intend to collaborate with other researchers especially where there are doubts and unknowns -- as there will be with non-remarkable families.
 I know of no other way to show proposed names and relationships for discussions than to put them on a Web site and invite others to discuss via Web forums, mail lists, e-mail, and telephone whether they approve of my constructions, or if they have corrections for me.